AnssiPeltola/Portfolio-Website/README.md

 2. Clicking on the "Contact me!" button in the header will open the contact information section.
 3. The "Projects" section showcases some of mine projects, each with a brief description and a link to learn more.
 4. The "Social Media" section provides links to my GitHub, Facebook, and LinkedIn profiles.
-5. Clicking on the profile image will take you to the contact form (`form.html`).
+5. Clicking on the profile image will take you to the contact form (which is not included in the public version of the project).
-6. The contact form allows users to submit messages with their name, message, priority, and type.
+6. Visitors can find my contact details within the "Contact Me" section.